 The next one is the 2 x 4 system.
 Similar to the 4 x 4 system except that the holes on the rows are only 2cm apart.
 This allows for more stance width options than the 4 x 4 system.
 There are usually 6 holes per row.

-Most snowboard brands use the first two systems.
-However Burton uses a couple of different types.
+Most snowboard brands use the first two systems (and mostly 2 x 4).
+However Burton has used a couple of different types.
 The first of the Burton systems is the 3D system.

 This system uses 3 screws to mount the bindings (in a triangular pattern).